Cost | Free. | |

 If you’ll be working with others, you can use Microsoft OneDrive to track your collaboration in several ways.

 - When you are working on a shared document, if anyone else is also working on it at the same time, you'll be able to see them as an icon at the top of the document.
-Clicking that icon will give you the option to jump to where they are working in the document.
+Clicking that profile icon will give you the option to jump to where they are working in the document.

 Tips